OSSII/OXOOL/SECURITY.md

 ## Supported Versions

-Currently the following Collabora Online versions are supported with security updates.
+Currently the following OxOffice Online versions are supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |